-New Netflix Horror Series By Guillermo del Toro In The Works, ’10 After Midnight’
+New Netflix Horror Series By Guillermo del Toro, ’10 After Midnight,’ In The Works

 It was also announced that he is working on a darker version of the story Pinocchio, and it will be an animated feature.
 He is also directing the remake of the 1947 film Nightmare Alley, and he is producing a project that’s under development titled Scary Stories to Tell in the Dark.

-Original Netflix series have built a reputation on being binge-worthy, and we can probably expect the same thing with the new horror anthology, Guillermo del Toro Presents 10 After Midnight.
+Original Netflix series have built a reputation on being binge-worthy, and we can probably expect the same thing with the new horror anthology Guillermo del Toro Presents 10 After Midnight.